-Join Eddie Davila for an in-depth discussion in this video Choosing a supplier, part of Supply Chain Management Fundamentals.
+Join Eddie Davila for an in-depth discussion in this video Choosing a supplier, part of Supply Chain Foundations.

 - Let's say you work for one of the finest restaurants in the city.
 Customers love your restaurant because of the fresh, locally-sourced, organic ingredients.
 They come to you not because the prices are low, but because they want something that tastes great and fits their values.
 As a procurement executive for the restaurant, your job is to find suppliers.
 What are you looking for in your supplier?
 The typical knee-jerk reaction is to say "low cost."
 But if you just went with the lowest cost, would you be working to make the customer happy?
 Probably not.